milanaryal/milanaryal.github.io/_posts/2015/2015-08-16-the-zen-of-github.md

 ---

-*Read [a great write up](http://warpspire.com/posts/taste/) by Kyle Neathas to the how and why that GitHub Zen came to be.*
+*Read [a great write up](http://warpspire.com/posts/taste/) by Kyle Neath as to the how and why that GitHub Zen came to be.*